chainer/chainer/docs/source/tutorial/ptb.rst

 =======================  =============================================

 **LSTMs** (long short-term memory) are used for the connection of hidden layers.
 A LSTM is one of major recurrent neural net modules.
-It is desined for remembering the long-term memory, so that it should be able to consider relationships of distant words, such that a word at beginning of sentence and it at the end.
+It is designed for remembering the long-term memory, so that it should be able to consider relationships of distant words, such that a word at beginning of sentence and it at the end.
 We also use **Dropout** before both LSTMs and linear transformations.
 Dropout is